 - Social media ads allow you to target specific demographics based on interests, behaviors, and location.
 With detailed targeting options and budget flexibility, platforms like Facebook and Instagram make it easy to get your message in front of the right people.

-- Google ads, on the other hand, help your business appear at the top of search results when potential customers are actively looking for your products or services.
+- Google Ads, on the other hand, help your business appear at the top of search results when potential customers are actively looking for your products or services.
 By choosing the right keywords and optimizing your ad copy, you can attract high-intent customers who are ready to take action.

 To get the most out of paid advertising: